 One of the focal points of the Latina/o Studies Program is its undergraduate minor available to all students in any college at Cornell.
 With a Latina/o Studies minor, you'll be able to explore the rich histories and contemporary life of Latino communities in the United States.
 You will learn about Latina/o political and labor participation, creative expression and literature, and issues of immigration, education, language and health.
 Faculty members from history, sociology, anthropology, literature, language, government, performance studies, music and more give you an opportunity to develop an interdisciplinary field of study of Latina/os in the U.S., with an emphasis on a transnational and comparative perspective.

 Please note: You do not have to enroll under LSP in order for the courses to be counted towards the minor - you can register under the cross-listed department.
-Courses must be completed with a letter grade of C or above.
-Independent Studies and Freshman Writing Seminars DO NOT count towards fulfilling minor requirements.
+With approval from the Director of Undergraduate Studies 3 credit LSP independent study course can count towards the minor.
+LSP 1 and 2 credit course(s), and Freshman Writing Seminars DO NOT count towards fulfilling minor requirements.
 Not all courses offered each semester/year.

 The Latina/o Studies minor opened my experience at Cornell by giving me a place to feel comfortable in and to reconnect with my heritage and bring a piece of home to Cornell by learning about and meeting others with similar backgrounds.

 - Nicole Beltran '18, Psychology major and Latina/ Studies, English and Business Minors